DanielCho0623/Grade-Sync-Pro/README.md

 1. Connect your GitHub repository to Railway
 2. Select the `backend` directory as the root
 3. Add environment variables in Railway dashboard
-4. Railway will automatically deploy using the `Procfile`
+4. Railway will dynamically deploy using the `Procfile`

 ### Frontend (Vercel)